TTK4145/Project-2017/README.md

 Be reasonable: There may be semantic hoops that you can jump through to create something that is "technically correct".
 But do not hesitate to contact us if you feel that something is ambiguous or missing from these requirements.

 No orders are lost
- - Once the light on an external button (calling an elevator to that floor; top 6 buttons on the control panel) is turned on, an elevator should arrive at that floor
+ - Once the light on an hall call button (buttons for calling an elevator to that floor; top 6 buttons on the control panel) is turned on, an elevator should arrive at that floor
- - Similarly for an internal button (telling the elevator what floor you want to exit at; front 4 buttons on the control panel), but only the elevator at that specific workspace should take the order
+ - Similarly for a cab call (for telling the elevator what floor you want to exit at; front 4 buttons on the control panel), but only the elevator at that specific workspace should take the order
- - This means handling both losing network connection, losing power (both to the elevator and the machine that controls it), and software that crashes
+ - This means handling network packet loss, losing network connection entirely, losing power - both to the elevator motor and the machine that controls the elevator, and software that crashes
-   - For internal orders, handling loss of power/software crash implies that the orders are executed once service is restored
+   - For cab orders, handling loss of power/software crash implies that the orders are executed once service is restored
    - The time used to detect these failures should be reasonable, ie. on the order of magnitude of seconds (not minutes)
- - If the elevator is disconnected from the network, it should still serve whatever orders are currently "in the system" (ie. whatever lights are showing)
+ - If the elevator is disconnected from the network, it should still serve all the currently active orders (ie. whatever lights are showing)
-   - It should also keep serving internal orders, so that people can exit the elevator even if it is disconnected
+   - It should also keep taking new cab calls, so that people can exit the elevator even if it is disconnected from the network
+   - The elevator software should not require reinitialization (manual restart) after intermittent network or motor power loss

 Multiple elevators should be more efficient than one
  - The orders should be distributed across the elevators in a reasonable way